jero02/powershell/README.md

-# powershellScripts
-# some scripts are commented in Swedish.
+Powershell scripts, some are commented in Swedish.